Alaska’s National Parks

 AK NP QUICKIES

-One quick sentence about each park… Go!
+One quick sentence about each park:

 our itinerary

 I love planning trips.
 But this was the most challenging, complicated thing I’ve ever put together.
 Here is the actual calendar I used to plan out the logistics (definitely done in pencil).
+This trip required traveling via commercial planes, float planes, trains, automobiles, ferrys, buses, and Ubers. *Detailed itinerary at the end of the post.

 Glacier Bay National Park